webis-de/summary-workbench/README.md

 # Write a Plugin

+This section explains how you can write your own metrics or summarizers to integrate with tldr.
+Checkout [Application Config.yaml](#application-config-yaml) on how to integrate your plugin in the application.
 A plugin is a folder or git repository which contains the following files:

 | file                                                       | required                                 | description                                                                                                                                                                                                                                                                                                                                                                    |